-After nine years, Mazda finally reveals the third-generation BT-50 pickup truck.
-And instead of being based on the Ford Ranger (T6), it now shares the same mechanical underpinnings with the third-generation Isuzu D-Max.
-So this begs the question; just how different is the new BT-50?
+In November 2022, Mazda finally launched the all-new, third-generation BT-50 pickup truck for the Philippine market.
+And as we’ve expected, it now shares the same mechanical underpinnings with the third-generation Isuzu D-Max.
+So this begs the question: just how different is the new BT-50 from the outgoing model?

 Mazda BT-50: The Kodo design language on a truck

-Towards the rear, the 2021 Mazda BT-50 now uses a pair of vertical tail light clusters, instead of the parallelogram shaped pair, which split into two whenever you opened the tailgate.
-We reckon that the new taillights were much simpler to implement, and it looks more modern looking too.
+Towards the rear, the new Mazda BT-50 now uses a pair of vertical tail light clusters, instead of the previous parallelogram-shaped pair, which split into two whenever you opened the tailgate found on the old model.
+We reckon that the new taillights were much simpler to implement, and they look more modern too.

 Old vs new Mazda BT-50 (rear)

 Mazda BT-50: The more premium interior